DavidJKTofan/davidtofan.com/content/articles/cloudflare-l7-security-recommendations/index.md

 #### Mitigate unwanted ASNs

 Any unwanted traffic coming from Cloud ASNs (such as AWS, Azure, GCP, etc.) or other ASNs from which you don't expect traffic, you might want to mitigate.
 Use [Lists with ASNs](https://developers.cloudflare.com/waf/tools/lists/custom-lists/#lists-with-asns) to easily manage these.
+One can also opt for dynamic [Managed IP Lists](https://developers.cloudflare.com/waf/tools/lists/managed-lists/#managed-ip-lists).

 ![mitigate-unwanted-asns](img/mitigate-unwanted-asns.png)